Books and ebooks

 Books are a good starting point when you want to find out about general theories and background information.

-Use the Library catalogue to search for books on your topic.
+Use Library Search to search for books on your topic.
 Don't be too specific in your choice of keywords.
 If you were looking for books about tracking shots, for example, you could search for titles about cinematic techniques and then read the appropriate chapter.

 As a Falmouth University or University of Exeter student you have access to all the books in the Penryn Campus Library and the Falmouth Campus Library.
 You can also request to borrow books from the libraries on the Exeter campus.
 Here's a quick guide on how to request inter-campus loans:

 The Dewey Decimal system is a classification system used by libraries to arrange books via subject.
 Each book is issued a shelfmark number, usually found on the spine of the book, and arranged in numerical order.

 - 600 Science

 - 800 Literature

 After the numbers there are three letters which refer to the author or editor of the book and are in alphabetical order e.g. 946.62 FOG is shelved before 946.62 INN.